SamTheMan122/Student-Enrollment-Manager/README.md

 ## Installation

 *This program requires the installation of pymongo and mongoengine.
 Installation for pymongo can be found [here](https://pypi.org/project/pymongo/).
 Installation instructions for mongoengine can be found [here](https://docs.mongoengine.org/guide/installing.html)*
-1. Download all necessary files
+1. Download all neccesary files through a zip.
+2. Unzip to desktop by extracting all files to a local folder.
-2. Run main.py to connect to database and bring out the menu
+3. Run main.py to connect to database and bring out the menu

 ## Usage